slackmoehrle/creator-docs/en/getting-started/quick-start.md

 ## Summary

 Congratulations!
-You have finished the first game created by Cocos Creator.
-We hope this quick start tutorial for beginners can help you understand the basic concepts and workflows in the game development process of Cocos Creator.
+You have finished the first game created by __Cocos Creator__.
+We hope this quick start tutorial for beginners can help you understand the basic concepts and workflows in the game development process of __Cocos Creator__.
 If you are not interested in writing and learning script programming, you can directly copy and paste the completed script from the completed project.

 Next, you can continue to perfect this game.
 The following are some recommended improving methods: